deiga/blogging/efiblog_my_setup_development_on_osx.md

 I used to roll with `Sublime Text 2` before this, but since last year I've migrated to `Atom`.
 An editor which is free and open-source, with an active community and development team?
 Hells yes!
-It's fully extendable, with it's extensions written in JavaScript, and the core team has no problem with accepting pull requests.
+It's fully extendable, with its extensions written in JavaScript, and the core team has no problem with accepting pull requests.
 * [_Google Chrome_](http://www.google.com/chrome/) I usually install `Opera`, `Firefox`, `Safari` and `Chrome` but for my day-to-day use, it's `Chrome`.
 There are many extensions and features which I couldn't live without and it isn't even that bad of a browser, maybe a bit memory heavy (and lacks the damn workspaces from Firefox, and even they stopped using them :frowning: )